-MACIAS PR was founded by a former Executive Producer with NBC and Senior Producer with CBS in New York.
-Journalists and industry peers consistently rank MACIAS PR as one of the best PR Firms based on our media deliverables and expertise.
+MACIAS PR was founded in 2009 by a former Executive Producer with NBC and Senior Producer with CBS.
+Journalists and industry peers consistently rank MACIAS PR as one of the best PR Firms based on our results.

 In 2017 and 2018, digital marketing peers named MACIAS PR the Strategic PR Firm of the Year.
 As part of the selection process, marketing and PR professionals reviewed the media campaigns promoted by our firm.
-A detailed summary of our approach and media deliverables was required for the nomination.
 More than 80,000 digital marketing, PR firms and publicists were nominated from across the country but MACIAS PR was the only firm selected in the USA.

 Finance Monthly also named us the 2015, 2016 and 2017 PR Firm of the Year – USA.
-Journalists with the finance publication reviewed our media deliverables, expertise and innovation in PR as a prerequisite for the award.
-We were the only PR firm selected in the USA under that category.
+Journalists with the publication reviewed our media deliverables, expertise and innovation in PR as a prerequisite for the award.
 You can read more on those honors and awards by clicking here.

 NEW YORK, April 4, 2019 (Newswire.com) – The top tech and healthcare PR firm — MACIAS PR — has released its first quarter publicity report, detailing the media coverage it secured for clients from January to March 2019.

 In January, MACIAS PR secured a TV segment with the top-rated morning show, the NBC Today Show, the showcased the world’s first smart belt, reaching more than 1.4 million viewers across the country.
 Over the course of the media campaign, MACIAS PR also secured publicity for the health tech client on Entrepreneur, USA Today, Forbes and others.